Amy Klobuchar May Not Be The Candidate You Want — But She Could Just Be The One You Need

 As Dominguez puts it: “She needs Iowa.”

 When President Donald Trump became the Republican nominee in 2016, confetti flew and “You Can’t Always Get What You Want” by the Rolling Stones played over the loudspeakers in the background.
 Klobuchar may not be exactly what you want, either.
 She may be too moderate or too frank for your taste.
 She believes there’s a “better way” to lower health care costs than “Medicare for All.”
 She doesn’t plan to make college tuition-free.
 Her approach to climate change isn’t as bold as some of the other candidates’.
-But she also values and cares a lot about the things that matter to most Americans, too: Quality education, good jobs, and the future of the planet.
+But she also values a lot about the things that most Americans care about, too: Quality education, fair wages, and gun reform.
 She’s sponsored bills on topics that probably matter to you.
-For example, she rallied her female colleagues in the senate to pass a bill that made it easier to get overnight treatment if you have an eating disorder.
+For example, she rallied her female colleagues in the Senate to pass a bill that made it easier to get overnight treatment if you have an eating disorder.
 She also championed one of the first laws in the country granting new moms and their babies a guaranteed 48-hour hospital stay.
 She was the first presidential candidate to introduce a comprehensive mental health and addiction plan.

 Advertisement